-- suspended automatically under NI 31-103

-- suspended by the regulator under certain circumstances, or

-- surrendered by the individual
+- suspended by the regulator under certain circumstances, or - surrendered by the individual

 6.1 If individual ceases to have authority to act for firm

 Under section 6.1, if a registered individual ceases to have authority to act on behalf of their sponsoring firm because their working relationship with the firm ends or changes, the individual's registration with the registered firm is suspended until reinstated or revoked under securities legislation.
 This applies whether the individual or the firm ends the relationship.